No need to worry about the Russell Wilson trade rumors, but his cap hit to the Seahawks is worth a look

 PFT also noted that “the Seahawks toyed with the idea of trading Wilson to the Browns for the first overall pick in 2018, with a plan to draft Josh Allen.
 At some point, there’s an argument to be made that it’s easier to pursue a championship with a quarterback playing on a rookie deal.’’

-That last sentence may be the most relevant when it comes to discussing Wilson’s future.
+That last sentence might be the most relevant when it comes to discussing Wilson’s future.

 Wilson is under contract with Seattle through the 2023 season, when he will be 35 years old, on a deal that averages $35 million per year but gradually increases in terms of cap hit, from $31 million in 2020 to $32 million in 2021, $37 million in 2022 and $39 million in 2023.

-It will also have its three biggest hits in terms of the percentage of the team’s overall cap as estimated by OvertheCap.com based on what it estimates will the overall league cap space — 17.6% in 2021, 16.3% in 2022 and 16.2% in 2023.
+It also will have its three biggest hits in terms of the percentage of the team’s overall cap as estimated by OvertheCap.com based on what it estimates will the overall league cap space — 17.6% in 2021, 16.3% in 2022 and 16.2% in 2023.

 The number for 2021 is higher because the cap will go down next year from its $198.2 million in 2020 due to COVID-19-related revenue losses.
 That number is based on an estimate of almost $181 million, which was reported over the weekend to be the expected number in 2021.

-In a stat that has been oft-cited but remains true after the 2020 season, any of those numbers would be the highest percentages of cap space for a QB of a Super Bowl-winning team in the last 25 years.
+In a stat that has been oft-cited but remains true after the 2020 season, any of those numbers would be the highest percentages of cap space for a quarterback of a Super Bowl-winning team in the past 25 years.

-Since the 1995 season, the highest percentage of a team’s salary cap any Super Bowl-winning quarterback has occupied was New England’s Tom Brady in 2018 — his salary accounted accounted for 12.21% of the cap, using figures from OverTheCap and Spotrac.
-Brady was also at 12.2% this year and is projected for 15.1% in 2021.
+Since the 1995 season, the highest percentage of a team’s salary cap any Super Bowl-winning quarterback has occupied was New England’s Tom Brady in 2018 — his salary accounted for 12.21% of the cap, using figures from OverTheCap and Spotrac.
+Brady also was at 12.2% this year and is projected for 15.1% in 2021.

-The Seahawks had about as advantageous of a cap situation as is possible when they won the Super Bowl in 2013 with Wilson accounting for 0.5% of the cap while in the second season of his rookie contract.
+The Seahawks had about as advantageous of a cap situation as is possible when they won the Super Bowl in the 2013 season with Wilson accounting for 0.5% of the cap while in the second season of his rookie contract.
 He was at 0.6% when the Seahawks returned to the Super Bowl the following year before signing his first extension that summer.

-Wilson was one of three quarterbacks who have won the Super Bowl while occupying less than 1% of the cap — Brady in 2001, Wilson in 2013 and Philadelphia’s Nick Foles in 2017 (Carson Wentz, the primary starter for the Eagles that season, was also still on his rookie contract and accounted for 3.4% of the cap).
+Wilson was one of three quarterbacks who have won the Super Bowl while occupying less than 1% of the cap — Brady in 2001, Wilson in 2013 and Philadelphia’s Nick Foles in 2017 (Carson Wentz, the primary starter for the Eagles that season, still was on his rookie contract and accounted for 3.4% of the cap).

 But having to pay good players is the cost of success, and Wilson wasn’t the only player drafted by the team who cashed in following the Super Bowl.
 Earl Thomas, Richard Sherman, Bobby Wagner and Doug Baldwin all signed significant extensions following the 2014 and 2015 seasons, as had Kam Chancellor following the 2013 season.